Ghazal 90, Verse 3

 FWP:

-SETS == HUMOR; MUSHAIRAH; WORDPLAY
+SETS == HUMOR; IDIOMS; MULTIVALENT WORDS ( samajhnaa ); MUSHAIRAH; WORDPLAY

 WINE: {49,1}

-In fact, there's not the slightest historical foundation for Azad's implausible anecdote, much less for Bekhud's even more radical version (in which the verse is not merely recited, but is composed impromptu just for that occasion).
-Yet the anecdote is so widespread that it's also told by Baqir (233) and Josh (180) in the more radical Bekhud version; and by Mihr (296) in the slightly milder Azad version.
-The anecdote is clearly some kind of back-formation from the fact that Ghalib loved wine (though in fact he usually mixed it with rose-water) and always struggled with debts.
-And in Azad's case, the anecdote is part of his larger hatchet job on Ghalib, as any close reader of aab-e ;hayaat will have noticed.
+Oh pooh! to the commentators!
+Has there ever been a verse so amusing, and so depressingly mishandled?
+There's not the slightest historical foundation for Azad's and Mihr's implausible anecdote, much less for Bekhud Dihlavi's, Baqir's, and Josh's even more radical version (in which the verse is not merely recited, but is composed impromptu just for, and during, that humiliating occasion).
+The anecdote is clearly some kind of back-formation from the fact that Ghalib loved wine (though in fact he usually mixed it with rose-water) and almost always struggled with debt.
+(In 1837 he was reportedly sued for debt by an English wine-merchant, and an admirer paid the debt; but no verses were involved-- and in any case, that episode took place sixteen years after this ghazal was composed.)
+In Azad's case, the anecdote is part of his larger hatchet job on Ghalib, as any close reader of aab-e ;hayaat will have noticed.
 (For another such example, see {17,9}.)

 Discussing this verse, S. R. Faruqi felt (Nov.
-2005) that it might be faulted for failing to indicate what kind of effect the cheerfulness in adversity might be expected to have.
+2005) that it might be faulted for failing to indicate what kind of effect the 'cheerfulness in adversity' might be expected to have.
 But then he decided that a suitable response to any such criticism would be to cite {160,1}-- both the verse itself, and also Ghalib's own comment about it.

-The commentators do somewhat similar things, though no doubt less egregious, to {70,3}, {189,2}, and {194,5}.
+The commentators do somewhat similar things, though no doubt less egregious, to {70,3}, {189,2}, and especially {194,5}.